 Boxler particularly likes the approach since it keeps from stressing the animals by penning them in during the heat of the summer.
 Plus, he says it is hard to get spray on the legs of cattle for stable fly control when they are crowded in a corral.

-Back in Florida, Ennis said sanitation is another key component of their fly-control program.
+Less Manure, Fewer Flies.
+Back in Florida, Ennis says sanitation is another key component of their fly-control program.

 "We start fresh in the spring and clean up around bunks and hay rings.
 We try not to have any spoiled feed around and scrape the manure and hay away from the rings."

-Boxler agreed sanitation is critical in reducing fly numbers, especially horn and face flies, which breed in cow manure.
+Boxler agrees sanitation is critical in reducing fly numbers, especially horn and face flies, which breed in cow manure.

-EAR-TAG OPTION.
+Ear-Tag Option.
 One method Ennis doesn't use is fly-control ear tags.
-Although he said he has seen them work well other places, the length of their fly season and the number of cows they run make the tool impractical for their operation.
+Although he says he has seen them work well other places, the length of their fly season and the number of cows they run make the tool impractical for their operation.

-Boxler said they can work well in his state.
+Boxler says they can work well in his state.
 "We have an abamectin ear tag, XP 820, that is very effective."

-However, the entomologist cautioned timing is key for these tags, with the active ingredient avermectin.
+However, the entomologist cautions timing is key for these tags, with the active ingredient avermectin.